Formation of protostars and the launching of stellar core outflows with moving-mesh radiation non-ideal magnetohydrodynamics: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee of this article for helpful comments which have improved this work.
 ACM thanks Matthew Bate for taking the time to explain the details of the FLD implementation in { SPHNG}, which was very helpful in extending the method to local timesteps.
 TN and PC acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 of the DFG Cluster of Excellence ``ORIGINS”.
 Support for OZ was provided by Harvard University through the Institute for Theory and Computation Fellowship.